 Last week’s easy kale recipe may be simplified even further.

 This couple started the coffee movement.
-Her husband trained a person who participated in the creating of one of the most popular, international, corporate franchises.
+Her husband trained a person who participated in creating one of the most popular, international, corporate franchises.
 (Note: I will be doing a future post on this married team and the coffee development.)

-Generous amounts of salt and pepper (Real Salt is best; available in health section at local supermarket.)
+Salt and pepper (Real Salt is best; available in health section at local supermarket.)

 1-1 1/2 lb fresh kale (Organic is best.)

 4 carrots, thinly sliced, at a diagonal

 Heat 1/2 teaspoon of oil in a saute pan over medium heat.
 Test for readiness by placing small piece of onion in hot oil; the temperature is right when it sizzles.
 Reduce heat to medium/low, add onions, and carmelize (cook until dark brown): stir once every several minutes until color starts to change (see photo); then, stir every minute until dark brown (see photo below).
 Watch carefully, as you go to next steps.

 - Spray carrots and kale with produce spray (a mixture of 97% distilled white vinegar and 3% hydrogen peroxide is a cheap and effective cleaning solution); let vegetables sit three minutes; rinse three times in a sink full of water.

 - Cook meat in 2 teaspoons of oil, in a large frying pan, over medium temperature; salt and pepper heavily; place in a bowl when done; set aside pan for future use.
 While this is cooking, go to next instruction.
 If using a prepared meat, omit this step.